 On the other hand, if you buy a compatible one from another brand, you may need to do some research first before buying it in order to avoid the risk of getting a replacement that doesn’t fit or, worse, causes damage.

 You can use a power tool battery, such as a drill battery in Power Wheels.

 To prevent any burn-outs, you will need to make some changes to the wiring system because the majority of drill batteries are rated 18V-24V.

 The Power Wheels 6-volt or 12-volt toy may run on the battery.
 To avoid blowing out the engine, you might need to purchase a good DC-DC converter if the toy doesn’t already have one.

 You may also be forced to buy a new motor if it can’t take higher voltages and you do not have a converter to use.

 Convert Power Wheels Battery To Lawn Mower Battery

-For example, if you have a 12-volt Power Wheels battery and want to replace it with another one of the same voltage, then you can use a lawnmower battery.
-If the lawnmower battery has a bigger capacity, you may want to use a DC-DC converter to prevent any problems.
+A 12-volt Power Wheels battery can be replaced with another one of the same voltage using, for example, a lawnmower battery.
+You might want to use a DC-DC converter if the lawnmower battery has a higher capacity to prevent any problems.

 Can You Put A Bigger Battery In A Power Wheels?